jmueller17/datasciencecoursera/C5-ReproducibleResearch/pproject1/PA1.md

 df.weekday <- df.clean[df.clean$weekend == FALSE,]
 ```

 Finally, calculate the average of steps for each interval for the two subsets and draw the graphics.
-As it is readily apparent, the pattern of steps taken is different: whereas the mean of weekend steps are more equally distributed across all intervals, the weekdays have a realively early peak (sports?) and then become lower for the rest of the day.
-The relatively lower rates during a large part of the weekday could be interpreted as reflecting sitting at work or school.

 ```r